icons8/lunacy-docs/docs/tools.md

 To remove a slice from the canvas, select it and press`Del`.

-For more information about export in Lunacy, click here.
+For more information about export in Lunacy, click <a href="https://docs.icons8.com/export" target="_blank">here</a>.

 ## Hotspot tool